Planning for Retirement

 If you began teaching in Saskatchewan before July 1, 1980, you are a member of the Saskatchewan Teachers’ Superannuation Plan, which is administered by the Saskatchewan Teachers’ Superannuation Commission.

-You may elect to retire any time after meeting the eligibility requirements under your pension plan, provided you are not continuing to teach in a position for which contributions are made to your pension plan, and you are not receiving disability payments under the Income Continuance Plan or the Saskatchewan Teachers’ Disability Benefits Plan.
+You may elect to retire any time after meeting the eligibility requirements under your pension plan, provided you are not continuing to teach in a position for which contributions are made to your pension plan, and you are not receiving disability payments under the Teachers' Long-Term Disability Plan or the Saskatchewan Teachers’ Disability Benefits Plan.
 Request proof of eligibility to retire from your pension plan and ensure your eligibility date and service are accurate.

 Generally, the more service you have, the earlier you will be eligible to retire and/ or receive an unreduced pension.
 If you have part-time service prior to July 1, 1991, confirm whether it has been counted for eligibility purposes.
 If you taught outside of Saskatchewan, you will need to decide if you should purchase any outstanding eligible pension service or transfer existing service to your Saskatchewan pension plan.